switowski/portfolio/src/drafts/string-formatting/index.md

 ## The "new" style with str.format()

-In Python 3, a "new" style of formatting was introduced (and later it was back-ported to Python 2.7) with [PEP 3101](https://www.python.org/dev/peps/pep-3101/).
+In Python 3, a "new" style of formatting was introduced (and later it was backported to Python 2.7) with [PEP 3101](https://www.python.org/dev/peps/pep-3101/).
 This new style was simply the `format()` function added to the `str` type.
-Since it was a function call, there was no difference in how you write your code, no matter if you want to display a string, a tuple:
+Since it was a function call, there was no difference in how you write your code, no matter if you want to format a string or a tuple:

 ```python
 name = "Sebastian"